cookiecord/cookiecord/README.md

 Go to the [Discord Developers Portal](https://discordapp.com/developers/applications/) and make a new bot application then get it's token.

-Afterwards, import cookiecord, initalize the client and login with the token.
+Afterwards, import cookiecord, initialize the client and login with the token.

 ```ts
 import CookiecordClient from "cookiecord";